TZYSJTU/Sketch-Generation-with-Drawing-Process-Guided-by-Vector-Flow-and-Grayscale/README.md

 </div>

 ## Instructions
-To draw arbitrary input: `python process_order.py`
+To draw arbitrary input: `python process_order.py`.
+Of course you need to adjust the following parameters.
 ### Hyperparameters
 - `input_path = './input/your file'` Input image path
 - `output_path = './output'` Do not change this